 The Rail was expected to eventually house some 2,000 people.
-And people mean dogs, cats, kids (ecologically all must be considered predator species), beer cans, stereos, motorbikes, paper plates, insecticides, street lights, starlings, exhaust fumes, weed killers, and campfires.
+And "people" means dogs, cats, kids (ecologically, all must be considered predator species), beer cans, stereos, motorbikes, paper plates, insecticides, street lights, starlings, exhaust fumes, weed killers, and carelessly tended campfires.

 A meeting was held last November in Department of Conservation offices in Springfield.
 The meeting provided staff from the Department of Conservation and Illinois State Museum, plus Sierra Club members (what DOC naturalist John Schwegman later called "protection interests") a chance to "reach a consensus on the real threats" to the park.
 These informal discussions were to constitute the closest thing to a Carpenter Park environmental impact statement so far drawn up.